Easement: By government

 In the United States, easements may be acquired (bought) by the government using its power of eminent domain in a condemnation proceeding in the courts.
 Note that in the United States, in accordance with the Fifth Amendment to the U.S. Constitution, property cannot simply be taken by the government unless the property owner is compensated for the fair market value of what is taken.
 This is true whether the government acquires full ownership of the property ("fee title") or a lesser property interest, such as an easement.
 For example, utility providers are typically granted jurisdiction-wide easement to access and maintain their existing infrastructure.

 In the law of England and Wales following the incorporation of the European Convention on Human Rights into English law, any deprivation of the rights of the owner of property must be "in accordance with law" as well as "necessary in a democratic society" and "proportionate".

+By equity

+In certain jurisdictions in the United States, especially California, the court has the power to grant an equitable easement based on principles of equity (fairness).
+Equitable easements can be created for physical encroachments where the court balances the hardships of the properties and determines an easement is warranted.
+When determining whether to award an equitable easement, courts utilize the “relative hardship” test.
+The test is based on the following three factors: